Thank you for visiting the LC IRB policies page. Please use the link below to access the policy and procedure manual.

 (f) Human subject means a living individual about whom an investigator (whether professional or student) conducting research obtains: (1) Data through intervention or interaction with the individual, or (2) Identifiable private information.

-Most human subjects research at Lynchburg College is “social and behavioral research” (SBR) which occurs in the social and behavioral sciences and sometimes in the humanities; and biomedical and health science research which occurs in the health sciences.
+Most human subjects research at University of Lynchburg is “social and behavioral research” (SBR) which occurs in the social and behavioral sciences and sometimes in the humanities; and biomedical and health science research which occurs in the health sciences.
 In accordance with federal regulations, all such human subjects research must be reviewed and approved or exempted by the IRB prior to the initiation of the research.

 Many investigators know that their research activity necessitates review by the LC IRB.
 Sometimes, there are elements of a proposed activity that lead the investigator to question whether the activity necessitates review by the LC IRB.
 Only the LC IRB has the authority to determine the reviewability of an activity.
 A person engaging in an activity that she or he believes in not reviewable research can receive a written determination on the matter from the IRB by submitting a written summary in the form of a letter or email to the IRB in which they explain the project and justify why review by the IRB should not be required.
 In some cases, the IRB may ask for the submission of additional materials or information including a research proposal.
 Generally, investigators should not themselves make the determination as to whether or not a project constitutes human subject research.
 If the IRB determines that an activity/project does not meet the criteria for human subject research and is therefore not reviewable, then a letter of determination will be provided by the IRB.
 This will mean that the activity has been classified as “non-reviewable” status.

-Researchers are required to inform participants in the informed consent form that their personal identifiable information, and what specific information, will be viewed by the Lynchburg College business office in order to process payment.
+Researchers are required to inform participants in the informed consent form that their personal identifiable information, and what specific information, will be viewed by the University of Lynchburg business office in order to process payment.
 It must be clearly stated in the confidentiality section of the informed consent form who will have access to compensation documents.
 If participants do not want their personally identifiable information to be viewed by business office personnel, they can waive their right to receive compensation for research participation.
 Research participants cannot be compensated if they do not want to complete a W-9 form or sign for acceptance of a gift card.

 Ethical practices when providing research participation compensation are vital.
 Compensation should not be unduly influential, but be used to balance the time, effort, or other specific reason based on the engagement of the participants in the research study.
 Gift cards that are provided to participants cannot be reused or have any additional funds added to them.
 Data obtained from the research study should never be shared with business office personnel, only the required documentation to allow them to track receipt of compensation.
 Research team members should not keep any copies of W-9 forms past the time period required to process payment.
 After payment is processed, research team members must shred and/or delete any copies of W-9 forms.
 The human resources and business office administration will maintain the confidentiality of personal information by allowing only essential staff to view completed W-9 forms.